 “Felicia could easily give that thing beating,” Carlos said smugly.
 “Hell, she can at least move it when she touches it.”

 Marissa’s eye twitched.

 “Between her and Scarlett she was the better fighter.
 In fact, when we were in our clan, she was one of the best,” Another twitch.
-“How the hell did you manage to best her when you can’t even budge—”
+“How the hell did you manage to beat her when you can’t even budge—”

 The uppercut Marissa sent in his direction connected cleanly with his jaw.
 She felt victorious for a moment until she saw his golden slit eyes staring back at her.

 He rubbed his jaw silently, eyes focused on her.
 She took a step back, not sure if he was contemplating her murder or just speechless.

 Was he actually praising her for hitting him?

 “If you’re going to hit me just—”

 He snatched her arm then dragged her against his chest.
 Roughly, He captured her lips in what was far from a romantic kiss.
 If the Mason hadn’t walked in, his lips might have still been on hers.